-National law specifies a time limit for the detention of asylum seekers, which is limited to nine months.
-According to the Reception Regulations “any person detained in accordance with these regulations shall, on the lapse of nine months, be released from detention if he is still an applicant”.
+The Reception Regulations specify a time limit for the detention of asylum seekers, which is limited to nine months.
+According to the Regulations “any person detained in accordance with these regulations shall, on the lapse of nine months, be released from detention if he is still an applicant”.

 Information provided by the Immigration Office of the Malta Police Force, February 2021.